RonnieKnight9703/Book-Storage-Website/README.md

 # Book-Storage-Website
 Group Project for CSCI 440 - 01W

+Purpose:
+The purspose of this website was to create a enviroment where users can store information about books that they really like.
+As well as create discussions and have a growth in community surrounding books, authors, and whatever else comes to mind.
+Though this website is used for storing book information first, the secondary main goal was to create a enviroment where the community can foster discussions and kindredship.

+Functions:

 add_Book.php is the script that will be adding the book to the database, it will be pulling the information from the book_insert_form.html.